uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 - **`gulpfile.js`**: This file tells Gulp where to look for your files and what to do with them.
 - **`.browserslistrc`**: This file tells Gulp how to build the CSS so it works in all the browsers that USWDS supports.

 We include these files in the `uswds-gulp` package.
 Install them in your project by copying them from the package into your project root.
-From the project root, run the following two commands:
+From the project root, run the following two commands separately:

 {:.site-terminal}
 ```bash